rougier/ML-Recipes/README.md

 This is a collection of stand-alone Python examples of machine learning algorithms.
 Run a specific recipe to see usage and result.
-Feel free to contribute an example (recipe should be less than 200 lines, including usage).
+Feel free to contribute an example (recipe should be reasonably small, including usage).

 ### [Multi-armed bandit (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit)